-This course provides a theoretical framework for understanding conceptual design in the context of structural engineering.
+This online course provides a theoretical framework for understanding conceptual design in the context of structural engineering.
 It will include understanding the overall process of design, where conceptual design fits within the process, how to interpret a client brief, strategies for generating ideas in response to a brief, and rapid, iterative modelling and testing of ideas.

 By the end of the course, you should be able to:

 - Explain the design process as a series of discrete steps

 - Describe the characteristics of a good design brief and use this knowledge to write your own brief

 - Describe and use techniques for idea generation

 - Describe and use techniques for modelling and testing your ideas